andreasabel/inCode/entry/automatic-propagation-of-uncertainty-with-ad.md

 ### What next?

-A simple extension of this would be to implement the monte carlo simulator I mentioned above, which is pretty straightforward to implement with the *[mwc-random](https://hackage.haskell.org/package/mwc-random)* package.
+A simple extension of this would be to implement the Monte Carlo simulator I mentioned above, which is pretty straightforward to implement with the *[mwc-random](https://hackage.haskell.org/package/mwc-random)* package.